Mark-Cooper-Janssen-Vooles/integration-testing-c-/README.md

 ## Integration Testing of Database Layer (API Integration Testing)

-- tests the interaction between the app code and the database
+- tests the interaction between the app code and the database - all the way from the API, repositories, and DB.
 - helps prevent data corruption and security issues

 types of integration tests for the db layer: